liferay-search/liferay-docs/en/deployment/articles/01-deploying-liferay/05-installing-liferay-on-tomcat.markdown

     jdbc.default.jndi.name=jdbc/LiferayPool
     ```

-You created a data source for Tomcat to manage and configured @product@ to use
+You created a data source for Tomcat to manage and configured @sharepoint@ to use
 it.
 Mail session configuration is next.

 ### Mail Configuration

 As with database configuration, the easiest way to configure mail is to let
-@product@ handle your mail session.
-If you want to use @product@'s
+@sharepoint@ handle your mail session.
+If you want to use @sharepoint@'s
 [built-in mail session](/docs/7-2/deploy/-/knowledge_base/d/configuring-mail),
 skip this section.